ARM-software/abi-aa/aadwarf64/aadwarf64.rst

 RA_SIGN_STATE pseudo-register.
 It does not take any operands.

 The ``DW_CFA_AARCH64_negate_ra_state_with_pc`` operation negates bit[0] and
-bit[1] of the RA_SIGN_STATE pseudo-register, and instructs the unwinder capture the current code location.
+bit[1] of the RA_SIGN_STATE pseudo-register, and instructs the unwinder to capture the current code location.
 The code location information can be used for authenticating the return address.

+The ``DW_CFA_AARCH64_negate_ra_state_with_pc`` instruction must be placed within the debug frame in a position that refers to the exact code location of the signing/authenticating PAC instructions.

 The ``DW_CFA_AARCH64_negate_ra_state`` and ``DW_CFA_AARCH64_negate_ra_state_with_pc``
 instructions must not be mixed with other DWARF Register Rule Instructions